 Permits are initially available from the Redhead service station and Belmont North bait and tackle shop, but other outlets should be available soon.

 While in the Heart of NSW, include a trip to Utes in the Paddock just 3km down Mulguthrie Road, Ootha.
 This outdoor gallery is a ‘must see’ for the Central NSW region featuring some of Australia’s best known outback artists, in a tribute to life in the outback.
 For more information visit: www.utesinthepaddock.com.au.

-Free Camping at Barbour Park, Gunning
+Return to top of page Free Camping at Barbour Park, Gunning

 Barbour Park is ideally situated in the township of Gunning, just off the Hume Highway, west of Goulburn and next to the picturesque Meadow Creek.
 The park allows for free camping or a stopover for a maximum of two nights.
 Facilities include hot showers, toilets and free barbecues all within a short stroll to the two great cafes, hotel and specialty shops.

 Great Border Camp - Sheep Station campground, Border Ranges National Park